ColdIV/vdlcss/README.md

 - Install requirements `pip install -r requirements.txt`

 #### Build CSS
-- Run `build-css.bat`
+- Run `build-css.bat` or `build-css.bat css` to minify properly.
-- Or run `build-css.bat tag` to add a new tag to be released
+- You can run `build-css.bat tag` to add a new tag to be released.

 ## License
 [MIT](https://github.com/ColdIV/vdlcss/blob/master/LICENSE)